-Leadership is widely recognized as including a broad set of skills critical for individual and organizational leadershipsuccess.
+Leadership is widely recognized as including a broad set of skills critical for individual and organizational success.
 It’s so critical a skillset that articles about it are ubiquitous: we are ever-diligent in reading, writing and discussing definitions of leadership, leadership attributes, who are the best leaders and what great leaders do and don’t do.

 But, what is Leadership?
 Kevin Kruse provided the best definition of leadership I’ve seen, in his article on Forbes, “What is Leadership?” where he shares the wisdom of Drucker, Bennis, Gates and Maxwell and then provides his own excellent definition: “Leadership is a process of social influence, which maximizes the efforts of others, towards the achievement of a goal.”